Omaha Urban Thinkscapes Logo Design

 FIRST YEAR UNO GRANT IMPACT

-COMING SOON: The Historical Marker Project: Lived Experience Then & Now“Time is no longer a gulf to be bridged, because it separates, but it is actually the supportive ground of process in which the present is rooted." ~ H. G. Gadamer
+FUTURE PROJECT: The Historical Markers: Lived Experience Then & Now“Time is no longer a gulf to be bridged, because it separates, but it is actually the supportive ground of process in which the present is rooted." ~ H. G. Gadamer

 The broader context of underserved and underdeveloped areas includes understanding and celebrating the lived experience and funds of knowledge within families, in addition to understanding the history of the community.
 Advisory Board members working on a project called Omaha Urban Thinkscapes (playful learning spaces in non-school places) suggested that this project should include Historical Markers at future sites to enmesh the story of place within the playful learning environment.
 This project will collaboratively engage the community using Community Based Research design and the Playful Learning Landscapes Action Network facilitation “gameboard” to involve and empower residents to share in the creation of places and spaces that foster meaningful change.
 Through such engagement and community empowerment, an historical event or individual will be chosen to be artistically represented in Historical Markers at each site.
 Experiences including “Living History,” Restorying, and connection to existing school and community projects will allow visitors to engage in, and extend from, this Historical Marker, making every visit an opportunity to learn, intergenerationally connect, and to tell one’s own story.
 This equitable urban design project provides real opportunities for marginalized groups to have decision making power and connects placemaking to social and historical contexts and improved learning outcomes.